VR Treadmills – The Future of Locomotion in Virtual Reality

 Scenes from the movie “Ready Player One” give a glimpse of the future of locomotion in virtual reality.

-Omnidirectional VR treadmills would play a crucial role in filling the gaps between locomotion in virtual reality and the physical world.
+Omnidirectional VR treadmills would play crucial roles in bridging the gap between locomotion in virtual reality and the physical world.

 The technology and the mechanisms behind VR treadmills are a work in progress, and a lot needs to be done before going mainstream.